VouillamozHugo/usernames_generator/README.md

 # usernames_generator
-Python script to generate username variation based on firstname lastname Using a wordlist that contain firstname and lastname the script will generate 52 variation using lower and upper case
+Python script to generate username variation based on firstname lastname.

+Using a wordlist that contain firstname and lastname the script will generate 52 variation using lower and upper case

 each line in the username file should be as follow => firstname lastname